monica1244/BugOnAWireRL/readme.md

 ### Course project for CS 7643: Deep Learning (Prof. Zsolt Kira) @ Georgia Institute of Technology

 ### Overview
+In the course of this project we developed a general purpose deep Reinforcement Learning agent setup, that can be trained to play a host of flash games.
+We tested our model on the popular miniclip game, Bug on a Wire.
+Our setup performs the requisite environment interfacing to handle the pre-processing pipeline from raw screenshot images extracted during gameplay as input.
+This way, our Deep-Q Network (DQN) based agent is able to train itself directly using sensory inputs, in our case, images.
+We test this by extending our environment+agent setup with minimal changes to play the game Flappy Bird.

+We explore two different strategies, namely DQN and DQfD, to train our agent.
+Initially, we applied an approach which uses an epsilon-greedy DQN based agent.
+DQN requires a huge training time to achieve good performance, so we explored DQfD, where the agent additionally learns from a set of human performed demonstrations, to quickly learn optimal moves.
+We perform feature engineering, to generate the state from the raw frames obtained from the flash game.
+We tested different reward assignments and state parameterizations to bring the model to convergence in a time-efficient fashion.

 A complete explanation of the project is available in DL_Project_Report.pdf in this repository.